isc-projects/kea/doc/guide/api.rst

 The returned information depends on the DHCP server type, i.e. some parameters are specific to DHCPv4 server.
 Also, some parameters may not be returned if they are not set for the client class.
-If the class with specified name doesn't exist a result of 3 (empty) is returned.
+If a class with the specified name does not exist, a result of 3 (empty) is returned.
 If the client class is found, the result of 0 is returned.
 If there is an error while processing the command, the result of 1 is returned.